 Creaky, squeaky floors form the fabric of our home's character.
 They announce the arrival of pets and children.
 They mark your progress as you walk to the kitchen for late-night snacks.
 They define home life.

-But given a choice, most homeowners would undoubtedly choose to have a quiet floor.
+But given a choice, many homeowners would undoubtedly choose to be without creakiness and have a quiet floor.
 A squeaky floor signifies an older home with noisy spaces that need attention.
-Even established homeowners may find that enough is just enough: the problem has gone on for too long.
+Even established homeowners may find that enough is just enough and that the problem has gone on for too long.

 What Causes Floor Squeaks

 Before jumping into repairs, it helps to understand what causes squeaks.
 Friction is the underlying reason.
 All floor squeaks can be traced to two flooring elements rubbing against each other, such as:

 - Nails or staples that are no longer holding the floorboard tight and are now rubbing through the hole in the floorboard.
 Most creaks in floors can be traced back to this.

 - Two floorboards rubbing against each other.
 Sometimes, the floorboard is rubbing against another wood element, such as a stud (for perimeter floorboards).

 - Subfloor fasteners pulling in and out of the underlying joist.

 - Metal ductwork rubbing against the hole in the flooring that brings the duct up to floor level.
 Like other causes, this one is rarer since it is located around the perimeter, where people tend not to walk as much.

 - Uneven or bowed joists rubbing against the subfloor.